Hearing Services at Specsavers

 The following may be of use to your patients in understanding their hearing loss:

 At Specsavers we understand the importance of the GPs and practice staff in ensuring that patients are seen at the right place at the right time and by the appropriately trained staff.
 If you would like any further information from us around how to refer, referable conditions or the patients journey with us then please contact NHS_audiology@specsavers.com.

 If requested, we can visit the practice to come and talk to GPs and practice staff about NHS Audiology and the benefits of a community service.
 We can also arrange for you to visit one of our locations to sit in and observe an assessment/fit and video otoscopy.

 Please use the email address provided for any queries on the above.

 - NHS e-referral

-- Patients can book online or on the phone
+- Patients can book online (for private tests only) or on the phone

 - Direct booking into a Specsavers store diary from your practice

 - In some areas we have self-referral.
 If you are unsure as to whether this is applicable in your area, then please contact us for more details